Here for a high-level introduction to the nuclear fuel cycle and communicating with nuclear communities? You're in the right place.

 Electricity MapsNavigate through our FAQ with the help of Corey.
 We've given them answers to everything from fuel types to reactor types.
 Just ask Corey to `list`, and then type the category and existing question you want answered.

-People have doubts, and throwing technical papers at them will not ease their concerns.
-We need to study the community's history and understand where they are coming from.
-The communication has to be as open and honest as possible to develop the trust of local people.
+Throwing around technical papers is not a successful communication approach.
+We need to study the community's history and understand their needs.
+The communication has to be as open and honest as possible to establish credibility and in the most effective manner.

 Under the Inflation Reduction Act, the Biden-Harris administration created a climate and economic justice screening tool.
 This map overlays census and other government data onto a map of the US to highlight the collocation and presence of disadvantaged communities across the US.
 Understanding the history of a community can be a start to your relationship.

-Community MapDon't start a conversation without knowing what you want to achieve.
-Goals can be gathering opinions, making profits, providing a public service, employing talented individuals in the area, or explaining the safety features.
+Community MapStart a conversation after establishing what you want to achieve.
+Goals might be gathering opinions, making profits, providing a public service, or employing talented individuals in the area.

-Stakeholders can be citizens, advocacy groups, media, etc. Learn their background and past interaction with nuclear projects so we can understand their motives and concerns.
+Stakeholders can be citizens, advocacy groups, media, etc. Learning their background and past interaction with nuclear projects is a straightforward way to prepare your initial questions.

 The public and technical experts talk in different languages.
-Use a combination of plain explanations, analogies, and plots so that the community can understand you.
+Using a combination of plain explanations and analogies can help you communicate effectively.

 A very high-level understanding of the process we've identified for engaging with a community involves 5 steps.